Copyright 1994 - 2023 Bill's Bible Basics

 4. the forgiveness

 At this point, it might be good to explain exactly what is meant in the Bible by the word "repent".
-In the world today, when we hear this word, we usually think of the act of being sorry for something we have said or done; however, as you will now see, the true meaning of the word is much deeper than that.
+As I more thoroughly explain in the four-part series "What It Means to Repent", in the world today, when we hear this word, we usually think of the act of being sorry for something we have said or done.
+However, as you will now see, the true meaning of the word is much deeper than that.
 Consider the following verses that are found in the New Testament:

 "From that time Jesus began to preach, and to say, Repent: for the kingdom of heaven is at hand."